facebookresearch/worldsheet/README.md

 ### Visualization

-One can visualize the model's predictions using the script `run_mp3d_and_replica/visualize_mp3d_val_iter.sh` to visualize the Matterport3D validation set (and modify this script to visualize other splits).
+One can visualize the model predictions using the script `run_mp3d_and_replica/visualize_mp3d_val_iter.sh` to visualize the Matterport3D validation set (and this script can be modified to visualize other splits).
 For example, run the following to visualize the predictions from the full model:
 ```
 export MP3D_SAVE_IMAGE_DIR=/checkpoint/ronghanghu/neural_rendering_datasets

 ./run_mp3d_and_replica/visualize_mp3d_val_iter.sh mp3d_nodepth_perceptual_l1laplacian_inpaintGonly_freezemesh 40000
 ```
-Then, you can inspect the predictions using notebook `run_mp3d_and_replica/visualize_predictions.ipynb`.
+Then, you can inspect the predictions using the notebook `run_mp3d_and_replica/visualize_predictions.ipynb`.

 ## Train and evaluate on the RealEstate10K dataset